 Preheat your oven to 425 degrees.
 Line a baking sheet with parchment paper.
 Wash, peel and chop the sweet potatoes into bite size pieces.
 Uniform size of sweet potatoes will ensure uniform roasting.
 In a deep mixing bowl, add the chopped sweet potatoes and all other ingredients.
 Mix well.
 Spread them out on the prepped baking sheet in a single layer and bake for 20 minutes, stirring half way through.
 Let them cool a little bit and enjoy.
-We love to munch on these as a snack, but these are great in salads too.
+We love to munch on these as a snack, but these are great in salads too (try this).
 I hope you try this and let me know how it goes…

 Love – Vaishali.